Peter Brush

+Background

 Brush was born in Fermoy, County Cork, the son of Major George Howard Brush and May Florence Farrell.
 Educated at Clifton College and the Royal Military College, Sandhurst, Brush spent his early teenage years at his father's citrus plantation in Canada, later returning to Drumnabreeze House, Magheralin, County Down.

 He had a distinguished career in the British Army and during the Second World War he was wounded in France in 1940 before being held as a prisoner of war for three years.
 He was awarded the Distinguished Service Order for his actions during the defence of Calais in 1940.

 By the time he retired from the army he had reached the rank of Lieutenant-Colonel.
 Settling in County Down he took up farming but remained involved in military activity with the Territorial Army.
 He also served as deputy Lord Lieutenant of Down until resigning from the position in 1974.
 While a prisoner of war Bush wrote a textbook about horses which was later published.
 In civilian life he was a member of the Irish National Hunt Steeplechase Committee and a committee member of Down Royal Racecourse.

 Brush first received public attention in 1973 when stories appeared in the press that he had been drilling his own right-wing loyalist private militia force.
 Claiming 5,000 members, the group, known as Down Orange Welfare, became involved in the Ulster Workers' Council strike of 1974, with Brush taking a leading role in planning the stoppage as a member of the Ulster Workers' Council's Co-ordinating Committee.